13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Osterei

 After Operation Save, the division remained relatively static for more than three weeks, mopping up and repelling local Partisan attacks.
 The Muslims were impatient to push further into Bosnia, but the reconnaissance battalion was heavily engaged on the divisional western flank, attacking positions held by the Partisan 3rd Vojvodina Brigade of the 36th Vojvodina Division at Gornji Rahić on 26 March, killing 124 Partisans and capturing 14.
 The battalion captured several more Partisan positions in the following week.
 In early April, 200 Partisans of the 16th Muslim Brigade surrendered to the division.
 They were mostly former members of various Muslim militias who had been conscripted into the ranks of the Partisans.

-Operation Osterei (Easter Egg) began on 12 April 1944 with the goal of clearing the Majevica mountain, which was held by elements of the 3rd Corps led by General Kosta Nađ.
+Operation Osterei (Easter Egg) began on 12 April 1944 intending to clear the Majevica mountain, which was held by elements of the 3rd Corps led by General Kosta Nađ.
 The 27th Regiment quickly captured Janja and drove through Donja Trnova to reach the Ugljevik coal mines, an important economic objective for the German war machine.
 Following fighting which continued into the evening of 13 April, the 27th Regiment reported Partisan casualties of 106 dead, 45 captured and two deserters along with large amounts of weapons and ammunition.
 The regiment also seized a huge amount of medical supplies from aid stations in the area of Donja Trnova.

 The 28th Regiment drove south through Mačkovac and during fighting around Priboj, its 1st Battalion (I/28), made up of Albanians, incurred heavy casualties.
 The Partisan 3rd Corps then withdrew the 16th and 36th Vojvodina Divisions south across the Tuzla–Zvornik road.
 The reconnaissance battalion continued the advance, driving into the western Majevicas and capturing Srebrnik and Gradačac then linking up with the Croatian Home Guard 1st Mountain Brigade.
 The Germans considered Operation Osterei a major success, achieving all objectives with minimal losses.

 During the final phase of Operation Osterei, I/28 was withdrawn from the fighting and transferred to Pristina in Kosovo to form part of the 21st Waffen Mountain Division of the SS Skanderbeg (1st Albanian) being raised by Himmler's order.
-A new I/28 was raised from other divisional units and new recruits.
+A new I/28 was raised from other divisional units and recruits.

 In the latter part of Operation Osterei, Jagdkommandos, lightly armed and mobile "hunter teams" of company or battalion strength, were used to break up and harass Partisans still operating on the flanks.
 These teams killed over 380 Partisans and captured over 200 between 21 and 23 April.
 By mid-April, half of the security zone had been cleared of Partisans.